david-hoze/torah-writing/uman-rosh-hashana/taaluma/english/taaluma-2.md

 >“...
 And it is brought in _Tikkun 69_ that Adam HaRishon cast darkness between the Cause of all Causes and the Cause of causes... and when Rabbeinu is in the aspect of Adam HaRishon [‘Adam’ being an acronym for Adam–David–Moshe], **who came after five thousand five hundred and fifty-nine years to completely rectify the sin of Adam HaRishon and to fashion for all mortals the vessels that had been nullified for them**, ...”

-“Pshh, what words...
+“Wow, what words...
 Rabbeinu _fully_ repaired the sin of Adam HaRishon!”
 Shlomo exclaimed with excitement.
 “I’m starting to catch the picture now...” he murmured thoughtfully.

 ## Another Stone in the Great Building